FlowFuse/flowfuse/docs/user/team/README.md

 # Teams

-Teams are groups of users that collaborate on their projects.
+Teams are groups of users that collaborate on their Node-RED applications.

 ## Managing teams